imacrayon/alpine-ajax/docs/examples/filterable-content.md

 This example filters down a table of contacts based on the user's selection.

-We start with some filter buttons and a table inside an AJAX component with `id="contacts"` and `x-merge="morph"`.
+We start with some filter buttons and a table inside a container with `id="contacts"` and `x-merge="morph"`.

 ```html
 <div id="contacts" x-merge="morph">